AnthonyWrather/Ruby_3.3.3_Rails_7.2_Demo/README.md

 GitHub CI failure.

-Edit the Gemfile, add the folowing line and reinstall.
+Edit the Gemfile, add the folowing line and reinstall the gem.
+This is a Ruby 3.3.3 issue.

 ```bash
 gem "net-pop", github: "ruby/net-pop"

 bundle install
 ```

 Also on a resart of the Dev Container you nneed to set the git permissions.
 Need to add this to the start script.

 ```bash
 git config --global --add safe.directory /workspaces/blog_demo